mspallanzani-modus/msframework/README.md

 ### Checking API

-once all the command have been successfully executed, you should be able to go http://www.testbox.dev/user and see a JSON response.
+Once all the above commands have been successfully executed, you should be able to go http://www.testbox.dev/user and see a JSON response.

 ## How to use the application